alisaifee/coredis/docs/source/api_reference.rst

             """

-The above example uses default arguments with :meth:`~coredis.commands.Library.wraps` to show what is possible by simply using the :data:`coredis.typing.KeyT` annotation to map arugments of the decorated methods to ``keys`` and the remaining arguments as ``args``.
+The above example uses default arguments with :meth:`~coredis.commands.Library.wraps` to show what is possible by simply using the :data:`coredis.typing.KeyT` annotation to map arguments of the decorated methods to ``keys`` and the remaining arguments as ``args``.
 Refer to the API documentation of :meth:`coredis.commands.Library.wraps` for details on how to customize the key/argument mapping behavior.